 What is Cisco?

 It is one of the world’s largest manufacturers of computing and telecommunications equipment.
-Its products are designed primarily for companies that offer their customers communication services.
+Its products are designed primarily for companies that offer communication services to their customers.
 Cisco was founded in 1984.

 1984 – 1990

-The debut symbolism accurately conveys the image of the observation towers of the iconic bridge.
-They are depicted as digital graphs and consist of thin lines of different lengths, united at the top and bottom by solid stripes: on one side, they have a curved shape, on the other – straight.
+The debut symbolism accurately conveys the iconic bridge’s observation towers.
+They are depicted as digital graphs and consist of thin lines of varying lengths, united at the top and bottom by solid stripes: on one side, they are curved, and on the other, straight.
 The tops of the red structures are not pointed and look like miniature platforms.
-There is no text in the emblem – it was used only on nameplates.
+The emblem has no text; it was used only on nameplates.

 1990 – 1996

-As a result of the revision of the identity, the emblem received a different color and style.
+The emblem was given a different color and style as part of the identity revision.
 The bridge has acquired abstract features and consists of white stripes of different heights.
-It has no connecting elements – only a blue background in the form of a rectangle.
-At the bottom, there is a red-colored cisco systems label—elongated, elegant letters from the Sans Serif category.
+It has no connecting elements, only a blue rectangle.
+At the bottom is a red-colored Cisco Systems label with elongated, elegant letters from the Sans Serif category.

 1996 – 2006

-After the undertaken redesign, the logo looks neater.
+After the redesign, the logo looks neater.
 The regrouping of the elements facilitated this.
-The vertical stripes have become even, clear, and reduced in number.
-Due to their increased width, they are now smaller than before, but they take up the same space from edge to edge of the blue rectangle.
+The vertical stripes have become more even, clearer, and fewer in number.
+Due to their increased width, they are smaller than before but take up the same space from edge to edge of the blue rectangle.
 The designers moved the inscription higher, making the letters large.
-In the word “Cisco,” they replaced the uppercase “C” with a capital letter since it was previously in lowercase.
+In the word “Cisco,” they replaced the uppercase “C” with a lowercase “c” because it was previously uppercase.

 2006 – today

-To achieve a clear shape of the Internet signal reception bands and at the same time preserve the appearance of the legendary bridge, the developers have lengthened the two highest lines.
-Moreover, they widely spaced them, so a lot of free space was formed between them.
-The company name is at the bottom and is in lower case.
+To achieve a clear shape of the Internet signal reception bands while preserving the appearance of the legendary bridge, the developers have lengthened the two highest lines.
+Moreover, they were widely spaced, so much free space was formed between them.
+The company name is at the bottom and in lowercase.
 The designers removed the horizontal rectangle, offering three color options for the logo: black, light blue, and dark blue with red text.
 The authors of this version are Joe “Phenom” Finocchiaro and Jerry “The King” Kuyper.

 Font and Colors

 From the very beginning, the founders of the IT company focused on simple and understandable visualization.
-They chose a California landmark – the Golden Gate Bridge, located in the city of San Francisco.
-At all times, the authors emphasized the key emphasis on combining the bridge with the signal reception diagram of the Internet connection to demonstrate the utility, usefulness, and practicality of their products.
+They chose a California landmark, the Golden Gate Bridge in San Francisco.
+The authors consistently combine the bridge with the signal reception diagram for the Internet connection to demonstrate the utility, usefulness, and practicality of their products.

 The modern version of the logo uses a geometric typeface called Futura Bold.
-It is smooth, grotesque, with even cuts at the ends.
-It was created by designer Paul Renner and first published by Linotype.
+It is smooth and grotesque, with even cuts at the ends.
+Designer Paul Renner created it and first published it by Linotype.

-The color scheme of the current emblem echoes all previous modifications because it exists in three versions.
-One logo is completely black; the second is completely blue; the third consists of blue stripes and red lettering.
+The current emblem’s color scheme echoes all previous modifications because it exists in three versions.
+One logo is black, the second is blue, and the third consists of blue stripes and red lettering.
 The background is a neutral white color.

 Who made the Cisco logo?